The Ultimate Source for Self Understanding

 The Anatomy of stress

-Sam was busy replying to his delayed work emails when suddenly his wife calls and asks him to buy her something with his credit card because her card was not working.
-In the middle of all this mess, Sam’s boss comes in and asks him to finish an important assignment before noon.
-At this point sam’s stress doubles, he starts shouting at everyone and when his wife calls for the second time, he hangs up without saying a word.
+Suddenly Sam’s boss comes in and asked him to finish an important assignment before noon.
+At this point sam’s stress doubled.
+He started shouting at everyone and when his wife called for the second time he hung up without saying a word.

 What causes stress